 The Higher Education Opportunity Act requires that all United States academic institutions provide certain consumer information about the University to future and current students, including financial aid information.
 For your convenience, MSU has consolidated that information on the Student Consumer Information website: MinotStateU.edu/finaid/consumer_information.shtml.

 Types of Financial Aid

 Minot State University provides four types of financial aid:

 - Work Study

 Grants are gifts of money that do not have to be repaid.
 Loans must be repaid.
 Work Study allows a student to work and earn money to offset educational expenses.
 Scholarships are gifts awarded to students on the basis of academic achievement, need, or other criteria.
 The financial aid programs listed below represent the major programs offered at Minot State University.
 Many students qualify each year for scholarships offered by private and public agencies, groups, and organizations.
-Students are encouraged to research other possible scholarship sources with his or her high school counselors, principals, library, and college deans.
+Students are encouraged to research other possible scholarship sources with his or her high school counselors, principals, library, and department/division chairs.

 Federal Pell Grant

 The Federal Pell Grant may be awarded to an undergraduate student pursuing his or her first bachelor’s degree for up to 12 full-time semesters or its equivalent.
 Students must meet the eligibility requirements.
 The amount of the grant is based on the expected family contribution (determined by the FAFSA), the estimated cost of attendance, the student’s enrollment status and the funding appropriated by the Federal Government.
 A student may apply for the Federal Pell Grant by completing the FAFSA.

 FSEOG awards may be awarded to undergraduate students who are eligible for a Federal Pell Grant.
 The deadline for priority funding is April 15.
 The FSEOG is a campus-based program and is administered by the Financial Aid Office.
 A student may apply for the FSEOG by completing the FAFSA.